VisDockHub/NewVisDock/Tutorial.md

 </><code></pre>
 <img src="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial/circlepacket2.png?raw=true" height = "350" width = "400">
 <img src="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial/forcedirected2.png?raw=true" height = "300" width = "400">

+### Annotation By Data Space:
+VisDock supports annotations that attach themselves to an SVG element so that when the SVG element undergoes transition, the annotation would still stay attached to the SVG element.
+We call this type of annotation method Annotation By Data Space.
+First, this type of annotation needs declaration for the types of SVG elements the annotations would be attached to.
+<pre><code>
+AnnotationByData.types = [".nodes"];

+</code></pre>
+It can be a tagName such as "polygon", "circle", "path", and etc. or a class identifier or a combination of these.
+In addition, an update command for the annotations needs to be called in order to update the position of the annotation.
+This can be done by placing the following command at the same place where updateLayer is invoked:
+<pre><code>
+AnnotationByData.update();

+</code></pre>
 ### Screenshots of the final products:
 <br>
 <img src="https://github.com/VisDockHub/NewVisDock/blob/master/Tutorial/tigerdone.png?raw=true" height = "500" width = "500">